 When considering mulch sources for your avocado grove, local is best.
 If you have trimmings and branches from within your grove, consider chipping and using these as mulch.
-If you need to bring mulch in from outside your grove it should be sourced from as near to your grove as possible to reduce the risk of introducing invasive pests, such as the polyphagous shot hole borer.
+If you need to bring mulch in from outside your grove, it should be sourced from as near to your grove as possible to reduce the risk of introducing invasive pests.
 If you must bring in mulch from an unknown location, it should be composted or otherwise treated (heat, chemical fumigation) to ensure that it is pest free.
 Also be aware that mulches can be a source of weed seeds, particularly greenwaste.
 Sourcing mulch locally and knowing the source is always the best practice.